hunglequoc2001/quantized_backdoor/README.md

+# Code Summarization using QLoRA
-python script.py --model codebert --bits 4 --data_file demo-data-0 --mode train --test_every_epoch --use_lora
+Create a dataset by creating a folder `data` then subfolder `with your customed name` python script.py --model "llm name" --bits "quantized bit" --data_file "your subfolder name" --mode train --test_every_epoch --use_lora